Richard Bevan (banker, born 1788): Career

 Bevan was a banker.
 He joined the Brighton Union Bank which had been set up in 1805 by a deed of co-partnership between William Golding, James Browne, Nathaniel Hall, Richard Lashmar and Thomas West.
 It became Hall, Bevan, West and Bevans, before being taken over by Barclay, Bevan, Tritton, Ransom, Bouverie and Co in 1894, and going on to form part of Barclays Bank.

 Philanthropy

 Bevan made charitable contributions to the Widow's Friend and Benevolent Society.

 Personal life

 Bevan married twice.
-His first wife was Charlotte Hunter, the daughter of Col Richard Hunter.
+His first wife was Charlotte Hunter, the daughter of Lt-Col Dunbar James Hunter & Seraphina Donclere.
 They married 30 August 1823.
 They had four daughters and one son, the banker Richard Alexander Bevan (1834–1918).
 Charlotte died in 1835.

-In 1859, their youngest daughter Charlotte Louisa (1831-1911) married Percival Bosanquet (1831-1915), the son Augustus Henry Bosanquet and Louisa Priscilla Bevan (the eldest daughter of Richard's cousin David Bevan).
-Their daughters Theodosia (1828-1886) and Elizabeth Charlotte (1830-1894) both married clergymen.
+In 1859, their youngest daughter Charlotte Louisa (1831–1911) married Percival Bosanquet (1831–1915), the son Augustus Henry Bosanquet and Louisa Priscilla Bevan (the eldest daughter of Richard's cousin David Bevan).
+Their daughters Theodosia (1828–1886) and Elizabeth Charlotte (1830–1894) both married clergymen.
 Their eldest daughter, Harriet Caroline, died as a toddler in 1834.